NotVaes/PyHook/README.md

-a Python Based webhook sender, will soo add a receiver too in the future
+a Python Based webhook sender, will soon add a receiver too in the future